-Item Information required Include the information in this column 3A List the different voice communication systems (normal and emergency) available to the operations group of the NSP If satellite phones are available to the operations group, include the phone numbers and locations.
+Item Information required Include the information in this column (if the required information is not readily available, include the likely date this information will be provided) 3A List the different voice communication systems (normal and emergency) available to the operations group of the NSPTNSP/DNSP If satellite phones are available to the operations group, include the phone numbers and locations.
 Please specify whether these are fixed installations with external antennas or portable satellite phones.
 For each of these systems, list the external organisations whose operational departments have access to these voice communication systems.
-Also nominate whether each of these systems can be used to contact the NSP field staff who may be required to switch in substations.
-3B Estimated time duration these communications systems can be relied upon in the event of an extended interruption to primary supplies

-3C Are these communication systems independent or do they rely on services provided by other parties? e.g. Telstra, Optus, government, or satellite phone service providers 3D Include a high level summary of routine testing arrangements for voice communication systems.
+Also nominate whether each of these systems can be used to contact the NSPTNSP/DNSP field staff who may be required to switch in substations.
+3B Estimated time duration these communications systems can be relied upon in the event of an extended interruption to primary supplies 3C Are these communication systems independent or do they rely on services provided by other parties? e.g. Telstra, Optus, government, or satellite phone service providers 3D Include a high level summary of routine testing arrangements for voice communication systems.